The Pennsylvania Teaching and Certification Resource

 - Verification of bachelor’s degree

-- Verification of completed teacher education program
+- Verification of completion of an approved teacher education program

-- Submission of Praxis test scores
+- Submission of passing test scores on all required exams

 - Payment of non-refundable processing fees